 LabKey makes available pre-built Windows binaries of various proteomics analysis tools, including executables such as X!Tandem, Comet, the Trans-Proteomic Pipeline, msInspect, and Proteowizard.
 This step is optional, a convenience for users and developers who are interested in developing proteomics functionality and/or running proteomics-related tests.
 TeamCity, LabKey's automated build and test system, is configured to automatically grab these tools as part of its normal build and test process.

-Instead, updated versions of the tools have been moved to a separate location in the same SVN server.
-For those who will be developing and testing proteomics-related functionality on Windows, we recommend checking out the current versions into a standard LabKey Server enlistment using the following commands (this same can be accomplished using TortoiseSVN or other tools) from your %LABKEY_ROOT%/external/windows directory:
+These tools are available in a special location on the standard SVN server.
+For those who will be developing and testing proteomics-related functionality on Windows, we recommend checking out the current versions into a standard LabKey Server enlistment using the following commands (the same can be accomplished using TortoiseSVN or other tools) from your %LABKEY_ROOT%/external/windows directory:

 This will create separate subdirectories for each set of tools.
-Doing a "gradlew deployApp" will deploy the binaries into the standard %LABKEY_ROOT%/build/deploy/bin directory, where they will be available for usage.
+Invoking "gradlew deployApp" will deploy the binaries into the standard %LABKEY_ROOT%/build/deploy/bin directory, where they will be available for usage.